Modular Action Concept Grounding in Semantic Video Prediction: Introduction

-\item We propose a novel video prediction model, Action Concept Grounding Network, in which routing between capsules is directly controlled by action labels.
-ACGN can successfully depict the long-term counterfactual evolution without need of bounding boxes. \item We demonstrate that ACGN is capable of making out-of-distribution generation for concurrent actions.
-We further show that our trained model can be fine-tuned for new categories of objects with a very small number of samples and exploit its learnt features for detection. \end{enumerate}
+\item We propose a novel video prediction model, Modular Action Concept Network, in which aggregation of visual concept slots is directly controlled by action labels.
+We show that MAC can successfully depict the long-term counterfactual evolution without need of bounding boxes. \item We demonstrate that the trained MAC can make out-of-distribution generalization, be adapted for new object categories with a small number of samples and exploit its learnt features for detection. \end{enumerate}